-- 245. The University arrangements for grading students' work and agreeing their progression places principal responsibility on the individual academic tutor/ team of tutors for each module for ensuring the fairness and appropriateness of the assessment tasks and the assessment outcomes.
-In fulfilling their responsibilities, tutors must ensure that: - (a) assessment tasks are set in clear and unambiguous terms; - (b) the criteria against which each task is to be assessed are agreed in advance and made known to the students; - (c) academic judgements of performance are made in the light of the agreed criteria, and are clear and unequivocal.
+243. The University arrangements for grading students' work and agreeing their progression places principal responsibility on the individual academic tutor/ team of tutors for each module for ensuring the fairness and appropriateness of the assessment tasks and the assessment outcomes.
+In fulfilling their responsibilities, tutors must ensure that:

-- (d) arrangements and standards for peer assessment by students is fair and consistent - 246.
-Tutors should establish deadlines for all pieces of assessment that contribute to a programme in advance, and make these known to all students at the start of each module. - 247.
-Tutors should likewise clearly distinguish between assessments which contribute to the overall module grade, and those which are formative only. - 248.
-Tutors must ensure that their practices conform to the QAA Quality Code, B6: Assessment of Students and Accreditation of Prior Learning.
+- (a) assessment tasks are set in clear and unambiguous terms; - (b) the criteria against which each task is to be assessed are agreed in advance and made known to the students; - (c) academic judgements of performance are made in the light of the agreed criteria, and are clear and unequivocal. - (d) arrangements and standards for peer assessment by students is fair and consistent - 244.
+Tutors should establish deadlines for all pieces of assessment that contribute to a programme in advance, and make these known to all students at the start of each module. - 245.
+Tutors should likewise clearly distinguish between assessments which contribute to the overall module grade, and those which are formative only. - 246.
+Tutors must ensure that their practices align with the UK Quality Code, Advice and Guidance on Assessment.